chryscloud/gorush/README.md

 ## This Fork Updates
 This fork has basic authentication enabled by default.
-To disable set config.yml auth:false.
+To disable set parameter `auth -> Enabled` in `config.yml` to `false`.

 If enabled, set the username and password.